pmainguet/udemy-courses/Javascript/README.md

         $(element).on('click',callback function)

     * better to use JQuery bacause handle browser compatibility issue

+## Events on keypress

+* Add an Event Listener to the global document

+        document.addEventListener

 # <a name="d"> D - DOM - Document Object Model